reuixiy/hugo-theme-meme/README.md

 MemE has two different paragraph style: margin and indent.
 You would get a paragraph style like a book if you set paragraph style to `indent`.
 Also, MemE has a special layout for poetry.

+For Chinese users, MemE has a new Markdown syntax to render [emphasis point](https://en.wikipedia.org/wiki/Emphasis_point).
+How to use it? `..文字..`.
+Of course, you can set `enableEmphasisPoint` to `false` if you don't use it.

+Another special feature for Chinese users is glyph correction.
+It’s very useful if you set English fonts before Chinese fonts, which makes some Chinese punctuation glyph incorrect.

 ## Documentation

 This theme’s documentation is still under development, you can *watch* MemE if you are interested.